Tuberculosis

 What Is Tuberculosis?

 Tuberculosis is an infectious disease caused by a type of bacteria called Mycobacterium tuberculosis.
-Tuberculosis (often called "TB") mainly infects the lungs, but can affect other organs.
+Tuberculosis (often called "TB") mainly infects the lungs, but it can affect other organs.

 Is Tuberculosis Contagious?